-For information about how eligibility is determined for special education services for students in Utah with specific learning disabilities, refer to Utah’s Special Education Rules (http://www.schools.utah.gov/sars/Laws,-State-Rules-and-Policies/Rules-and-Regulations.aspx) on pages 46-48.
+For information about how eligibility is determined for special education services for students in Utah with specific learning disabilities, refer to Utah’s Special Education Rules and Regulations on pages 46-52.

-Learning disability is a general term that describes specific kinds of learning problems.
+Learning disability (also known as specific learning disability) is a general term that describes specific kinds of learning problems.
 A learning disability can cause a person to have trouble learning and using certain skills.
 The skills most often affected are: reading, writing, listening, speaking, reasoning, and doing math.

 Learning disabilities (LD) vary from person to person.
-One person with LD may not have the same kind of learning problems as another person with LD.
-Sara, in our example above, has trouble with reading and writing.
-Another person with LD may have problems with understanding math.
+One person may have trouble with reading and writing while another person may have problems with understanding math.
 Still another person may have trouble in both of these areas, as well as with understanding what people are saying.

 Researchers think that learning disabilities are caused by differences in how a person’s brain works and how it processes information.
 Children with learning disabilities are not “dumb” or “lazy.”
 In fact, they usually have average or above average intelligence.
 Their brains just process information differently.

-There is no “cure” for learning disabilities.
-They are life-long.
-However, children with LD can be high achievers and can be taught ways to get around the learning disability.
+LD is a lifelong condition; there is no cure for learning disabilities.
+However, children with LD can be high achievers and can be taught ways to compensate for the learning disability.
 With the right help, children with LD can and do learn successfully.

 It’s very helpful to read more about specific learning disabilities.
-Following are links to additional information:
+The following are links to additional information: